PaulBowden673/Projects-MP-MP1/README.md

 - Responsive on all screen sizes
 - Interactive elements
 ### [Home Page](Https://github.com/PaulBowden673/Projects-MP-MP1/index.html)
-- Embedded Youtube video
+- Embedded YouTube video
 - Card deck of Key Band Members
 - Information about the Band

 ### [Music Page](Https://github.com/PaulBowden673/Projects-MP-MP1/music.html)
- - Music - this feature displays Mr Shiraz's current back catalog album covers.
+ - Music - this feature displays Mr Shiraz's current back catalogue album covers.
 It also allows the users to click on the album if they would like to purchase the album on Bandcamp.
  - Merchandise - this feature displays the bands current selection of merchandise and allows the user to click on image to purchase the item on Bandcamp
  - Bootstrap Card-deck to display the Music and Merchandise links

 ### [Booking Page](Https://github.com/PaulBowden673/Projects-Mp-MP1/book.html)
- - Booking Enquiry - this feature provides a form to the user in which they can contact the band to get more information on booking Mr Shiraz for gigs, festivals or events.
+ - Booking Enquiry - this feature provides a form to the user in which they can contact the band to get more information on booking Mr Shiraz for gigs, festivals, or events.

 ## All Pages
 - Sign Up button and Modal - this allows users to sign up to a mailing list with their email address and register to receive information on new music releases, gigs, etc.
-- Social Media links - this feature allows users to follow the band on Facebook, Twitter, Spotify, Spotify, Bandcamp and Youtube for all the latest news
+- Social Media links - this feature allows users to follow the band on Facebook, Twitter, Spotify, Spotify, Bandcamp and YouTube for all the latest news
 - Back to Top button to allow users to return to the top of the page.
 Useful on mobile devices where the page scrolls a long way from the top.

 ## Technologies Used